PrisonTeam/Prison/docs/prison_docs_030_LuckPerms_Groups_Tracks.md

 Click the plus (+) button to the right of the heading **Tracks** to create a new LP track.

 Name the new track "mine-ranks".
-It will be shown in all upper case: MINE-RANKS.

 <img src="images/prison_docs_030_4_LP_create_track_mine-ranks.png" alt="Create LP track mine-ranks" title="Create LP track mine-ranks" width="600" />